McSinyx/ipppi/docs/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""
 This use case starts with the user sending a query for his/her desired files in the database. </p>
-1.A list of search results that are significantly simillar to the input of the user (either matching name,description or dependencies' name) will appear.
+A list of search results that are significantly simillar to the input of the user (either matching name,description or dependencies' name) will appear.
 2.The user clicks into a result
 3.A page of the result's package's information appears,showing its name,id,version,description,its shorterned name and a list of its dependencies
 Alternative Flows